amicoleo/amicoleo.github.io/README.md

    cursor: default;

 + hide bg image when crossfading images
++ change media query for images loading -
++ image fades out before the next fades in - OK
 + Menu - change more/less fo  Text / Image - OK
 + Can we do a line through it like this — Next Project - OK
 + add favicon - OK